goparrot/geocoder/CONTRIBUTING.md

 You MUST write (or update) unit tests.

-You MUST run the `npm run pre-commit` hook.
+You MUST run the `npm run commit` hook to add a new commit.

 You SHOULD write documentation.